The Clean Harbour Program

 Projects in the Pipeline

 As Hamilton’s Clean Harbour program progresses on its current projects, it continues to evaluate and plan for the future.
 This includes initiating new projects and connecting with related undertakings throughout the Hamilton Harbour watershed.
-The list of anticipating work includes:
+Anticipating work includes:

 The Desjardins Canal, which opened in 1837 and was effectively out of use three decades later, allowed ships to pass through Burlington Heights ay the west end of Hamilton Harbour and go through Cootes Paradise (which was a marsh at the time) to reach the town of Dundas